The longer I edit novels, the more I am convinced it’s in the writer’s DNA to tell a story instead of the characters relating their story.

 Splaying my hands on my hips, I shook my head, turned, and surveyed my surroundings.
 Enlarging the family room, extending the sunroom all the way across the back of the house, and opening up the attic to make a bedroom and ensuite bath and a private playroom for me and Master, when he visited, was a high priority, keeping the historic value and charm of the 1930s Craftsmen with modern finishes.

 As you read the example, some will wonder what’s wrong with the paragraph.
 I’ve used only a few ING verbs.
 They do not follow helper verbs, so this is active voice, not passive.
 I used only one helper verb at the end of the paragraph.
-I’ve written the description in a manner that would give a word picture instead, somewhat.
+I’ve written the description to give a word picture instead, somewhat.

 So what’s wrong with the paragraph?